marko-knoebl/slides/src/sections/react-redux/06-redux-ecosystem-en.md

 ## Custom Middleware - dispatching a function

 We want to be even more flexible and be able to dispatch a function.
-This function should then be able to do asynchronous requests and similar and dispatch more actions during that time.
+This function should then be able to do asynchronous requests and dispatch more actions during that time.

 ## Custom Middleware - dispatching a function